Guillermo Fesser: Literature

-Two memory books of Gomaespuma have been already published: "20 años de Gomaespuma" (20 years of Gomaespuma), written by two journalist, Curra Fernández and Nuria Serena.
-And "Memorias de Gomaespuma" (Gomaespuma memories), by the journalist Mario Jimenez.
-They have also written the texts for the photo book ¡Vivan los novios!
-(Up with weddings!) with kitsch wedding photographs by Juan Cruz Megías and published by "La Fábrica".
+His other published works include Familia no hay más que una, Grandes disgustos de la historia de España, ¿Quién me mandaría meterme en obras?, El Papa dijo no and ¡Vivan los novios!.
+He has also collaborated on comic books, including Marchando una de mili, Navidad con orejas, Pasando Olímpicamente and A la fuerza ahorcan.

 Others

 Guillermo Fesser has been lately involved with projects that support the ideas behind the Buy Local and Slow Food movements.
 He is one of the promoters that have saved from demolition and renovated the old building and traditional market Mercado de San Miguel, a glass and iron building located downtown Madrid.
 He has published many articles in major newspapers like El País and El Mundo, and has taught script writing at the Universidad de Alcalá de Henares and Vassar College, Poughkeepsie.

 Fesser currently lives in Rhinebeck, New York.
 He is working with writer Mark Burns on a film about sustainable farming and the dangers of natural gas hydraulic fracturing.
 His first script for the theater, Ay Dios Mio!
 (Oh My God!), written with Cuban-Spanish author Eduardo Consuegra, is currently under production in Madrid.